-4.2.1 Coordinate regional consultations with community partners to collect and integrate existing community science and research into OPC projects and programs, as appropriate.
-4.2.2 When possible, include tribal governments and community partners in science and research projects and related funding opportunities to inform research questions.
-(See related Strategy 1.4.2 and 4.2.3 for application) 4.2.3 At the early stages of research scoping, develop questions to assess whether inter- and transdisciplinary approaches should be considered or integrated into study.
-Where applicable, research questions should be designed to: Assess potential EJ and equity impacts from research to human populations or affected communities.
-Assess human dimensions by analyzing different ways humans use, experience, value or depend on ocean and coastal resources.
-4.2.4 Augment research budgets to allow potential engagement opportunities from interdisciplinary science backgrounds/disciplines and local/regional community groups, as appropriate.
-(See related Strategy 1.4.2) 4.3 Embed representation, consultation, and engagement of environmental justice communities and California Native American tribes in OPC's science and research.
-Strategies: 4.3.1 By 2023, work with Ocean Science Trust to conduct an assessment to support the advancement of diverse representation within the Science Advisory Team.
-This assessment should include at minimum: Demographic composition of the SAT Diverse composition of expertise across Strategic Plan goals (coastal/marine science, social science, environmental justice, TEK, engineering, water scientists, etc.) Identifies barriers towards a more diverse advisory team
+- 4.2.1.
+Coordinate regional consultations with environmental justice and tribal community partners statewide to collect and integrate existing community science and research into OPC projects and programs, as appropriate. - 4.2.2.
+When possible, include tribal governments and community partners in scoping science and research projects and related funding opportunities to inform research questions.
+(See related Strategy 1.4.2 and 4.2.3 for application.) - 4.2.3.
+At the early stages of research scoping, develop questions to assess whether inter- and transdisciplinary approaches should be considered or integrated into study.
+Where applicable, research questions should be designed to: - Assess potential environmental justice and equity impacts from research to human populations or affected communities. - Assess human dimensions by analyzing different ways humans use, experience, value or depend on ocean and coastal resources. - 4.2.4.
+Augment research budgets to allow potential engagement opportunities from interdisciplinary science backgrounds/disciplines and local/regional community groups, as appropriate.
+(See related Strategy 1.4.2.) - 4.3.
+Embed representation, consultation, and engagement of environmental justice communities and California Native American tribes in OPC's science and research.